 Anemia is a shortage of red blood cells in your body.
 Because red blood cells are responsible for transporting oxygen and energy to the cells throughout your body, anemia can make you feel tired and weak.
 Without sufficient red blood cells to carry oxygen through your body, you may feel short of breath – and your heart rate may go up as it tries to get more oxygen to your cells.
 Your hands and feet may feel cold, and your skin may be paler than normal.

 Anemia can have many different causes.
 Internal bleeding, heavy menstruation, serious illnesses, and genetic diseases (such as sickle cell anemia) are all factors.
 But anemia is more commonly caused by nutritional deficiencies, particularly low iron, low B-12, and low folate.

 Shortness of Breath

 If you have trouble catching your breath, or if you feel winded after even mild exertion, the cause may be a folate deficiency.
-That’s because anemia, an aforementioned common problem in people with folate deficiencies, can lead to shortness of breath.
+That's because anemia, an aforementioned common concern in people with folate deficiencies, can lead to shortness of breath.